How to Spend a Day in Paris

 Planning on spending just one day in Paris?
 Sure, it’s not very long.
-Trying to see the best of Paris in a day is no easy task: the French Capital is an enormous, layered, and deeply complex city with something interesting to visit in every district of Paris.
-With a little advance planning, though, you’ll be surprised at just how many Paris’ highlights and top monuments you can cover with just one day in Paris!
+Trying to see the best of Paris in one day is no easy task: the French capital is an enormous, layered, and deeply complex city with something interesting to visit in every district of Paris.
+With a little advance planning, though, you’ll be surprised at just how many Paris highlights and top monuments you can cover with just 1 day in Paris!

-In this post, we’re going to help you plan your 1 day in Paris.
-Being locals in Paris, we know the city well and we can help you to find the perfect itinerary for Paris in one day.
-This tried-and-true path is one that we’ve walked ourselves many times with friends visiting us and it goes through well-known sights like Notre Dame or the Eiffel Tower to some of our favorite sights in Paris.
+In this post, we’re going to show you how to spend a day in Paris.
+Being locals in Paris, we know the city well, and we can help you to find the perfect plan for Paris in a day.
+This tried-and-true Paris one-day itinerary is one that we’ve walked ourselves many times with friends visiting us, and it goes through well-known sights like Notre Dame or the Eiffel Tower to some of our favorite sights in Paris.

-We’ve put together this guide to seeing Paris in 1 day to help ensure that you fall in love with this magnificent city –and hopefully, make sure that you leave already scheming about how you can return.
+We’ve put together this guide to what to see in Paris for a day to help ensure that you fall in love with this magnificent city –and hopefully, make sure that you leave already scheming about how you can return.

-This one day in Paris itinerary is not a leisurely itinerary – that’s just not an option with only one day in Paris – so be sure to take a good breakfast and wear your better walking shoes.
+This one-day in Paris itinerary is not a leisurely itinerary – that’s just not an option when you visit Paris in 1 day – so be sure to take a good breakfast and wear your better walking shoes!

-Here’s a quick overview of what this plan has you doing during one day in Paris, for quick reference
+Here’s a quick overview of what this plan has you doing during 1 day in Paris, for quick reference:

 - Notre Dame (from outside)